 The first graph depicts an Eye Hortilux HPS spectrum showing most of its light output in the yellow and green range, with a smaller amount of red and blue.
 What can’t be seen in this graph is the large spike to the right of the graph representing infra-red light, or heat.
 The most efficient double-ended HPS lamps have an efficiency of 1.8-2.0 umol/j (micromoles per joule – more of which later), while the least efficient single-ended HPS lamps are 1.0 umol/j or less.
 These numbers tell us how much light is produced in the PAR region (photons, or umol) for the amount of energy consumed (joules).

-The last graph is a High Light UV LED board spectrum.
+The last graph is the latest High Light 420 LED spectrum.
 Note the smoother, fuller spectrum of the LED, as well as the red and blue weightings with significant increases in far red, violet and UVA light targeting photosynthesis and essential oil production.
-High Lights have more than 50% of their spectrum in the red region, including more than 10% in the far red region (which promotes flowering and shortens flowering times for the same yield), with a second peak in the blue and violet/UVA regions (which increases terpenes and essential oils).
+High Lights have more than 50% of their spectrum in the red region, including more than 10% in the far red region (which promotes flowering and shortens flowering times for the same yield), with secondary peaks in the blue and violet/UVA regions (which increases terpenes and essential oils).
 These peaks coincide with Chlorophyll A and B, phytochrome, phototropin, chryptochrome and caratenoid absorption peaks (see below).
-This particular High Light also has a small amount of UVA and near-UV to promote essential oil production.

-Even though High Lights sacrifice some efficiency for their higher red weighting and CRI, they still have a measured efficiency of 2.5 umol/j.
+Even though the High Light 420 series sacrifices some efficiency for a greater amount of far red, violet and UVA, they still have a measured efficiency of 3.0 umol/j.
 Some LED manufacturers claim similar or higher numbers, but the first question is: have they actually tested their LEDs?

-The graph above shows the typical plant response curve.
+The graph above shows the typical plant absorbance curve.
 These curves represent the spectra (colours) that typical plants absorb most readily that go on to drive photosynthesis and photomorphogenesis (secondary compounds that give plants their shape, taste, smell and active ingredients).

-It is important to note that plant species are not all the same, and different species may respond to light in different ways.
+It is important to note that plant species and varieties are not all the same, and that different plants may respond to light in different ways.
 But the above curves are typical of many measured plants and are widely used in horticulture.

-However, whilst red may produce bigger flowers (fruiting and flowering, incidentally, occur in early spring and late autumn when red light levels are higher), it can also cause additional stretch and lead to bigger, thinner leaves.
+However, whilst red and far red light may produce bigger flowers (fruiting and flowering, incidentally, occur in early spring and late autumn when red and far red light levels are higher), they can also cause additional stretch and lead to bigger, thinner leaves.
 Bigger leaves have more surface area for photosynthesis, but they are not necessarily desirable in edible food crops, such as leafy greens.